Wrist arthroscopy

 Wrist arthroscopy can be used to look inside the joint of the wrist.
 It is a minimally invasive technique which can be utilized for diagnostic purposes as well as for therapeutic interventions.
 Wrist arthroscopy has been used for diagnostic purposes since it was first introduced in 1979.
 However, it only became accepted as diagnostic tool around the mid-1980s.
 At that time, arthroscopy of the wrist was an innovative technique to determine whether a problem could be found in the wrist.
 A few years later, wrist arthroscopy could also be used as a therapeutic tool.

 Medical uses

 There are several therapeutic wrist arthroscopy indications, in this article the focus will be on the TFCC-lesion, the SL-lesion, the dorsal ganglion resection and the distal radius fracture.

 TFCC lesion

-The TFCC is a fibrous structure covering both the radiocarpal and distal radioulnar joint.
+The Triangular Fibrocartilage Complex (TFCC) is a fibrous structure covering both the radiocarpal and distal radioulnar joint.
 Tears in this ligament occur commonly after a person falls or secondary to a wrist fracture.
 Abnormalities in the TFCC are classified with the Palmer Classification, which divides the tears in a traumatic or degenerative stage.
 Both stages of TFCC tears are treatable with an arthroscopic intervention, although the degenerative stage is operated according to the "Arthroscopic wafer procedure".
 In this procedure, the surgeon debrides the TFCC and a limited part of the ulnar head.
 If the patient has a Class 1 TFCC tear, a different arthroscopic technique is used.
 Damaged tissue will be debrided until fresh edges are available for arthroscopic repair.
 Good to excellent results have been reported on TFCC Class 1B repair for 85-90% of the patients.
 And 90% of the results for the Arthroscopic wafer procedure were good to excellent.